 Creamy sweet potato base topped with a brown sugar crumble with all the fixings.
 Marshmallows, chopped pecans, and coconut.
 I’ve never had coconut on my sweet potatoes and after trying it I realized I was missing out all these years.

 This loaded version takes a bit more time to prep because you have to peel, cut, and then boil the sweet potatoes.
-Unlike this buttery cracker version that can be on the dinner or Thanksgiving table in just 30 minutes!
+Unlike this buttery cracker version or this praline sweet potato casserole that can be on the dinner or Thanksgiving table in just 30 minutes!
 It uses canned sweet potatoes which are surprisingly so delicious and you won’t even be able to tell.
 Promise 🙂

 If you love everything homemade and from scratch then you will want this loaded version.